Wilbur L. Adams: Congress

+Senate race

 In 1934, Adams decided not to seek reelection, but rather to challenge the popular incumbent U.S. Senator John G. Townsend Jr. for his U.S. Senate seat.
 A thoughtful moderate Republican, Townsend had supported much of the New Deal legislation, and had demonstrated considerable effectiveness through his involvement in the establishment of such things as the Federal Deposit Insurance Corporation.
 By contrast, Adams had a low profile in the House of Representatives and Townsend was able to raise questions about Adams' effectiveness for Delaware.

 Once again bucking national trends, Delaware had its own local Republican landslide in 1934, led by Townsend.

+Later career

-Adams came home and moved to Georgetown, Delaware where he continued the practice of law.
-He was also the acting Postmaster at Georgetown, from May 6, 1937, until his death.
+Adams came home and moved to Georgetown, Delaware, where he continued the practice of law.
+He was also the acting Postmaster at Georgetown from May 6, 1937, until his death.

 Death and legacy

 Adams died at the Beebe Hospital, Lewes, Delaware.
 He is buried in the Union Cemetery, located at South Race Street, Georgetown.